 Alex McArthur is a dynamic jazz vocalist on the rise who uses her passion for creativity, storytelling, & authentic expression as her musical compass.
 She resides in Buffalo, NY, and loves working with creative minds in order to paint pictures and tell stories as truthfully as she feels.

-Her most recent achievements include singing with the Eastman School of Music’s orchestra & big bands under the direction of Jeff Campbell in a concert celebrating the music of Marty Paich; portraying Billie Holiday in a production of Lady Day at Emerson’s Bar & Grill at Musicalfare Theatre with George Caldwell (Lady Day at Emerson's Bar & Grill Review, The Buffalo News) and participating in a masterclass with Jane Moneheit in Virginia Beach.
+Her most recent achievements include giving a performance with the John Toomey Trio & giving a vocal jazz masterclass through the Virginia Arts Festival; singing with the Eastman School of Music’s orchestra & big bands under the direction of Jeff Campbell in a concert celebrating the music of Marty Paich; portraying Billie Holiday in a production of Lady Day at Emerson’s Bar & Grill at Musicalfare Theatre with George Caldwell (Lady Day at Emerson's Bar & Grill Review, The Buffalo News).

 Having studied with instrumental jazz masters like Bobby Militello, George Caldwell, & John Bacon Jr. in Buffalo, Alex's appreciation for instrumental jazz and improvisation began at a young age, and aided in the formulation of her unique voice.
 Alex is a firm believer that the voice is an instrument, and can be utilized to tell a story in the same way as a horn; she is unafraid to take chances.